Forq SDKs

 Then you’ll process the message.
 If processing is successful, you have to acknowledge the message, otherwise it will be re-delivered after the max processing time.

-async function acknowledgeMessage(messageId: string): Promise<void> {
+async function acknowledgeMessage(message: MessageResponse): Promise<void> {

 try {

-await consumer.ack('my-queue', messageId);
+await consumer.ack('my-queue', message);

-console.log(`Message ${messageId} acknowledged successfully`);
+console.log(`Message ${message.id} acknowledged successfully`);

 } catch (error) {